LDS Basics:

 Naturally, any system of religious belief seems odd to those who don't share the same views.
 The Christian Eucharist (communion or, in common LDS terminology, simply "the sacrament") is sacred and uplifting to those who understand it, but in the hands of caustic critics, it has been characterized as a grotesque and bloodthirsty act of ritual cannibalism.
 Ugh!
 Such twisted misrepresentations are the basis of many "professional" anti-Mormon works.
 I say professional because, sadly, there are people who make their livings mocking the religious beliefs of Latter-day Saints.
 I'm all for open discussion and honest exploration, but the tactics used by a few critics go far beyond honest criticism and discussion.
 Some popular and lucrative videos and books now charge that we worship Satan, that the Church is plotting to take over the United States, that we mock Christ, and worship numerous false gods, including "extraterrestrial aliens."
 LDS people are genuinely shocked to hear such claims.
 I think some of these extreme critics just "innocently" repeat all the slander that they've heard from others but other anti-LDS authors and video producers must surely know that their claims are deceitful and false.
 Sometimes I wonder what possesses these people.

 Find out for yourself what we really believe.
-Read the Book of Mormon, visit a sacrament meeting at a local church, talk with some LDS people, read our monthly Ensign magazine (now available online in PDF and searchable HTML formats).
-We don't worship Adam or Satan or even the Green Bay Packers (Wisconsin Latter-day Saints excluded, of course)--we worship God the Father who gives us grace, hope, and life through His Son Jesus Christ.
+Read the Book of Mormon, visit a sacrament meeting at a local church, talk with some LDS people, read our monthly Ensign magazine.
+We don't worship Adam or Satan or even the Green Bay Packers (Wisconsin Mormons excluded, of course)--we worship God the Father who gives us grace, hope, and life through His Son Jesus Christ.

 We don't have orgies in our temples, we have no secret child sacrifices anywhere, we haven't tapped your phone line, we aren't organizing militias to help us take over the country, and we aren't trying to put mind-control drugs in your toothpaste (but do check your shampoo carefully!).
 Please, look past the elaborate attacks and seek to understand, not just to ridicule.
 You may freely disagree, but let's at least disagree about what we really believe, not about what "The God Makers" or some other deceitful source claims we believe.